Kitware/geowatch/docs/watch_cli.rst

-The "smartwatch_dvc" command
+The "geowatch_dvc" command
 ----------------------------

-We provide a utility to help manage data paths called "smartwatch_dvc".
+We provide a utility to help manage data paths called "geowatch_dvc".
 It comes preconfigured with common paths for core-developer machines You can see what paths are available by using the "list" command

 .. code:: bash

-    smartwatch_dvc list
+    geowatch_dvc list

 which outputs something like this: